vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 My colleague <a href="http://github.com/tylerburleigh" target="_blank">@tylerburleigh</a> is
 doing <a href="https://osf.io/nzm2g/drafts/5b8d56f1cc53a9001735a15b/register">some work</a>
- to access if shorter versions of some of our favorite paradigms can be used in place of the longer versions.
+ to assess if shorter versions of some of our favorite paradigms can be used in place of the longer versions.
 This one, "N-Back 10 Minute Animals" is one of my favorite because of this:

 <div>